github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/troubleshooting-commits-on-your-timeline.md

   - Profiles
 shortTitle: Troubleshoot commits
 ---
-## Expected behavior to view commit details
+## Expected behavior to view commit details in github

 On your profile page's timeline, you can click the number of commits next to a specific repository to see more details about your commits from that time period, including a diff of specific changes made in a repository.